 In the last few years, Linux has really been in the press.
 A company called The SCO Group sued IBM in 2003.
 SCO claimed that it owns the source code for Unix and that IBM had taken some of the source code it licensed from SCO and added it to Linux.
 It further claimed that Linux would not have become usable by businesses if IBM hadn't made that illegal action.
 Months later, SCO demanded that Linux users pay approximately $800 per processor or switch to SCO's version of Unix, called OpenServer.
 Failure to pay would result in a lawsuit.
 Since then, SCO has sued DaimlerChrysler and AutoZone, while Novell has sued SCO over ownership of Unix and Red Hat has sued SCO to try to have a court declare that Red Hat has not violated SCO's copyrights and trademarks.

 As of Fall 2007, the judge in the case has ruled that Novell is the rightful owner of Unix and not SCO.
 Due to SCO's bankruptcy, further action in the case has been stayed.
 For more information on the case, see the Wikipedia article.

-As of the last update to this web page, the newest stable version of the Linux kernel is version 4.4.1.
+As of 2016, the newest stable version of the Linux kernel is version 4.4.1.
 The newest version of the previous stable Linux kernel is 4.3.5.
 The latest longterm version of the Linux kernel is 4.1.17.
 See The Linux Kernel Archives for the latest kernel source code and patches.

 For the latest news about the Linux operating system as well as the latest versions of software for Linux, visit the following web sites: